Looking for some great ways to save money this year?

 This has saved me a lot of money.

 We invested in a Keurig home coffee maker for my husband’s occasional cup of Joe.

 Reusable Shopping Bags

-Well, in our home we have a rule that we only buy enough food to fill however many bags we have with us (after a while you know how much each bag will hold comfortably).
+In our home, we have a rule that we only buy enough food to fill the bags we bring.

 Never Shop While Hungry

-I drink a bottle of water before I go grocery shopping and eat a KIND bar or ½ apple.
-Otherwise, and especially while pregnant, I will come home with the entire store.
-That quinoa and couscous blend I was so motivated to try while at the store, will just end up sitting in our cupboard for months.
+That quinoa and couscous blend I was so motivated to try while at the store will end up sitting in our cupboard for months.